Any form of sexual misconduct is never okay.

 Sexual Harassment

-Sexual Harassment is behaviour, characterized by the making of unwelcome and inappropriate sexual remarks, gestures, or physical advances in a workplace or other professional or social situation.
+Sexual Harassment is behaviour, characterised by the making of unwelcome and inappropriate sexual remarks, gestures, or physical advances in a workplace or other professional or social situation.
 The conduct is such that a reasonable person would expect the conduct to cause another person to feel embarrassed, intimidated, insulted, or humiliated.
 Sexual Harassment affects all genders and includes a vast range of actions that can occur as a single incident or a series of incidents

 Whether or not the harasser intended to be offensive is irrelevant.
 The limit of acceptable behaviour is up to the recipient to decide.
 A single incident or persistent behaviour can amount to harassment.